Vincross/mind-documentation/APIReference/drivers/hexabody.md

 ```
 Coordinates returns the legPosition's coordinates.

+'LegPositionInvalid' error will be returned if legPosition's coordinate is not
+valid.

 #### func (*LegPosition) Fit

 ```go
 func (legPosition *LegPosition) Fit() error
 ```
 Fit is used to approximate a reachable leg position for the LegPosition object.

+'JointNumberNotSupport' error will be returned if the count of joint are not 3.
+'OverflowHardLimit' error will be returned if the coordinate represent an
+unreachable place.

 #### func (*LegPosition) IsValid